Aerex0/24154022_CSOC_INFOSEC/Week_1/ctf_writeup.markdown

 ##### Writeup:

 The Sakura Room, created by OSINT Dojo on TryHackMe, is a beginner-friendly OSINT challenge designed to test various open-source intelligence techniques.
-The scenario involves a cyberattack on OSINT Dojo, with an image (`sakurapwnedletter.svg`) left by the attacker as a clue.
-The goal is to identify the attacker through passive OSINT methods.
-Below are the solutions to key tasks.

 ---